Fall Prediction for Bipedal Robots: The Standing Phase: Introduction

-Our goals are as follows: \begin{enumerate} \item Detect imminent falls caused by abrupt, incipient, and intermittent faults, ensuring an adequate lead time for the standing task. \item Optimize the trade-off between maximizing lead time and minimizing false positive rates. \item Accurately estimate the lead time. \end{enumerate} A robot is deemed to have fallen if the height of its center of mass descends below 0.12m.
+Our goals are as follows: \begin{enumerate} \item Detect imminent falls caused by abrupt, incipient, and intermittent faults, ensuring an adequate lead time for the task of standing with a full-sized robot. \item Optimize the trade-off between maximizing lead time and minimizing false positive rates. \item Accurately estimate the lead time. \end{enumerate} The robot is deemed to have fallen if the height of its center of mass is less than 10 percent of its initial height.
 Drawing parallels with our prior research \cite{ref:mungai2023optimizing}, we adopt 0.2s as the minimum desired lead time, aligning with the requirements of reflexive algorithms such as those in \cite{ref:hohn2009probabilistic, ref:wu2021falling}.
 Achieving this objective presents challenges, given the controller's masking effects, the crowding phenomenon induced by incipient faults \cite{ref:safaeipour2021survey}, the direct correlation between false positive rates and lead time, the sporadic nature of intermittent faults, and the diminishing number of data points with increasing lead time.

 To address these challenges, we propose a 1D convolutional neural network (CNN)-driven fall prediction algorithm, enhanced with several components.
-Our choice of a deep model is motivated by the significant impact of user-selected features on lead time and false positive rates, as evidenced in our earlier work \cite{ref:mungai2023optimizing}.
+Our choice of a deep model is motivated by the significant impact of user-selected features on lead time and false positive rates when using shallow methods, as evidenced in our earlier work \cite{ref:mungai2023optimizing}.
 Furthermore, extracting these features for complicated bipedal robots, like Digit, is non-trivial.
-Our choice of a 1D CNN is underpinned by its translational equivariance and proficiency in discerning local patterns in data with a grid structure.
+Our choice of a 1D CNN is underpinned by its equivariance to translation and proficiency in discerning local patterns in data with a grid structure.
 It is noteworthy that a bipedal robot's trajectory can be mapped onto a 1D grid, sampled at consistent (uniform) intervals \cite{ref:goodfellow2016deep}.